ospalh/anki-addons/pages/Deck overview tweaks.md

 abstract: Show the learn count on the start screen
 first_image: tweaked_deck_overview.png
 first_alt: "The deck overview with New Learn and Due columns and a footer line with card count sums"
-first_caption: Three columns in the deck overview
+first_caption: Learn counts in the deck overview

 An add-on to show the learn count on the deck overview screen.
 With this, Anki desktop is more in line with AnkiDroid.